tomimick/restpie3/README.md

 Running the same docker image locally also ensures the environment is identical to the release environment, which makes a lot of sense.

-Here's how to run the same RESTPie3 image in dev mode:

-    # build a dev image
-    docker build --build-arg BUILDMODE=debug-docker -t restpie-dev-image .
-    # or just
-    ./build.sh

-    # run the dev image
-    docker run -it --rm --name restpie-dev -p 8100:80 -v `pwd`/py:/app/pylocal restpie-dev-image
-    # or just
     ./run.sh

-Then you should see the REST API list again at http://localhost:8100/api/list but this time in DEV mode: IS_LOCAL_DEV=True.

 The above command runs the dev instance in the foreground so you are able to see the logging output in the console and detect errors immediately.
 You can